Tungsten carbide: Sports usage

-Surgical instruments & medical
+Surgical instruments and medical

 Tungsten carbide is also used for making surgical instruments meant for open surgery (scissors, forceps, hemostats, blade-handles, etc.) and laparoscopic surgery (graspers, scissors/cutter, needle holder, cautery, etc.).
 They are much costlier than their stainless-steel counterparts and require delicate handling, but give better performance.

 Jewelry

 Tungsten carbide, typically in the form of a cemented carbide (carbide particles brazed together by metal), has become a popular material in the bridal jewelry industry due to its extreme hardness and high resistance to scratching.
-Even with high-impact resistance, this extreme hardness also means that it can occasionally be shattered under certain circumstances.
+Even with high-impact resistance, this extreme hardness also means that it can occasionally be shattered.
 Some consider this useful, since an impact would shatter a tungsten ring, quickly removing it, where precious metals would bend flat and require cutting.
-Tungsten carbide is roughly 10 times harder than 18k gold.
+Tungsten carbide is roughly 10 times harder than 18 k gold.
 In addition to its design and high polish, part of its attraction to consumers is its technical nature.
 Special tools, such as locking pliers, may be required if such a ring must be removed quickly (e.g. due to medical emergency following a hand injury accompanied by swelling).

 Other

 Tungsten carbide is widely used to make the rotating ball in the tips of ballpoint pens that disperse ink during writing.

-Tungsten carbide is a common material used in the manufacture of gauge blocks, used as a system for producing precision lengths in dimensional metrology.

-English guitarist Martin Simpson is known to use a custom-made tungsten carbide guitar slide.
-The hardness, weight, and density of the slide give it superior sustain and volume compared to standard glass, steel, ceramic, or brass slides.
+English guitarist Martin Simpson uses a custom-made tungsten carbide guitar slide, which gives it superior sustain and volume.

 Tungsten carbide has been investigated for its potential use as a catalyst and it has been found to resemble platinum in its catalysis of the production of water from hydrogen and oxygen at room temperature, the reduction of tungsten trioxide by hydrogen in the presence of water, and the isomerisation of 2,2-dimethylpropane to 2-methylbutane.
 It has been proposed as a replacement for the iridium catalyst in hydrazine-powered satellite thrusters.

 A tungsten carbide coating has been utilized on brake discs in high performance automotive applications to improve performance, increase service intervals and reduce brake dust.